What is Orientation?

-Orientation is designed to ease you through the many 'firsts' that entering college represents.
-Through various workshops, presentations, and small group discussions, we hope to make the beginning of your college career an exciting and successful experience.
-By the time you leave orientation, you will:
+Orientation is designed to ease you through the many "firsts" of going to college.
+Through workshops, presentations, and small group discussions, we hope to make the beginning of your college career an exciting and successful experience.
+You will know:

-- Know how to navigate the many resources available to you.
+- how to use the resources available to you

-- a sleeping bag (or sheets and blankets)
+- sleeping bag (or sheets & blankets) & pillow

-Here is a suggested list of medical items to bring when you visit or move to campus.
+- suggested list of medical items to bring when you visit or move to campus

 The Academic Advising Center will block enroll you into several of your first semester courses.
 During Orientation, your advisor will discuss your course selection, degree requirements, and help you plan for academic success.
 Following academic advising, you will select two additional courses for your first semester.

 UMass Dartmouth requires that all students complete a health questionnaire and immunization form.
-You should mail the completed health forms 30 days after acceptance to the University, to the UMass Dartmouth Health Office.
-All forms for the 2013-2014 academic year should be submitted by June 1, 2013.
+You should mail the completed health form within 30 days following your acceptance to the UMass Dartmouth Health Office.
+All forms for the 2014-2015 academic year should be submitted by June 1.
 Mail the completed forms to: